 Please be aware that anyone filing a Chapter 11 or Chapter 13 Petition must pay the minimum payment required by LBF #110

 If you didn’t pay a filing fee on the day you filed a document or the subsequent day, you may be “locked out” of ECF.
 If you are locked out, you can log into ECF, but your Bankruptcy and Adversary menus will be blank.
 To remove the lockout, simply go to Utilities-Internet Fees Due, pay the fees, and then your filing privileges will be restored.
 If after payment, your menus do not appear, you may need to clear your cache.
-If that isn’t successful, call the Help Desk.
+If that isn’t successful, please click here to contact the court.

 ECF has a report that can be used to reconcile credit card charges for filing fees.
 On the blue menu bar in ECF, click on Utilities/Internet Payment History.
 Type in the desired date range.
 The report will list all payments that have been made for filing fees either using the credit card module in ECF or by making a payment at the Clerk’s Office.
 If you want to import this information into a spread sheet or database, use the Internet Payment History Raw Data report.
 Instructions are available on the screen where you enter in the date range.